- Command WHO displays information about the author of the firmware.

 - Command SET accepts the SET N syntax, which cancels the precision setting for printed numbers.

-- The error message ERR! reports errors in function arguments within parentheses.
+- The error message ERR! reports interpreter internal errors.

 - Command DEFM followed by a comma and variable name assigns maximal number of additional variables to the specified variable.